- Oops!Something went wrong.Please try again later.

-Whilst it may not be a huge deal, we thought it was good to see that the Horizon Gold Limited (ASX:HRN) Non-Executive Chairman, Peter Sullivan, recently bought AU$55k worth of stock, for AU$0.10 per share.
+Whilst it may not be a huge deal, we thought it was good to see that the Liontown Resources Limited (ASX:LTR) Non-Executive Chairman, Timothy Rupert Goyder, recently bought AU$100k worth of stock, for AU$0.10 per share.
 Nevertheless, it only increased shareholding by a minuscule percentage, and it wasn't a massive purchase by absolute value, either.

-What Might The Insider Transactions At Horizon Gold Tell Us?
+What Might The Insider Transactions At Liontown Resources Tell Us?

 The recent insider purchases are heartening.
-And an analysis of the transactions over the last year also gives us confidence.
+We also take confidence from the longer term picture of insider transactions.
 However, we note that the company didn't make a profit over the last twelve months, which makes us cautious.
-While the overall levels of insider ownership are below what we'd like to see, the history of transactions imply that Horizon Gold insiders are reasonably well aligned, and optimistic for the future.
+Insiders likely see value in Liontown Resources shares, given these transactions (along with notable insider ownership of the company).
 So while it's helpful to know what insiders are doing in terms of buying or selling, it's also helpful to know the risks that a particular company is facing.
-For instance, we've identified 5 warning signs for Horizon Gold (2 shouldn't be ignored) you should be aware of.
+For instance, we've identified 6 warning signs for Liontown Resources (3 are potentially serious) you should be aware of.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.